 , I had mixed feelings.
 Who would want to hear about art with elders living in nursing homes?
 My reservations are a sad commentary, but not unusual, I’m afraid.
 Fortunately, Brent was persistent.
 Here is another story of journey, of how a man with social conscience found a form for embodying it in action.
 Not an artist himself, Nettle, in a moment of insight, saw that art could become a means for crossing the divide of isolation separating elders from the rest of us.
 I’ve had a chance to meet others working with Nettle, and it’s an inspiring group.
 We will be running a series of articles in future issues about this work beginning here with an overview of the program and how it came to be.
 In subsequent issues, we’ll feature more specific stories from a variety of the people involved in this innovative program.

-And there is a little portfolio of sorts of the work of Tucker Nichols.
-It’s difficult to claim the work fits into our theme, although the photo on the inside front cover, “Return To Pangea” does strike a note of poetic affinity.
+And there is a little portfolio of the work of Tucker Nichols.
+It’s difficult to claim the work fits into our theme, although the photo on the inside front cover, “Return To Pangea” strikes a note of poetic affinity.
 The abbreviated selection of Nichols’ work fits, in a way, what might be called his Zen/Woody Allen sensibility.
 Featuring at least a little of Nichols’ work

-also satisfies my own need always, if possible, to pay some homage to a certain je ne sais qua
+also satisfies a certain je ne sais qua

 Welcome to issue #10. —RW